qirh/TexasFirst/README.md

 * Contact: salehg@live.com

 ## Summary
-  In picker menus, "Texas"/"TX" will load, in the place that only she deserves, at very top, #1
+  In picker menus: "Texas" & "TX" will load, in the place that only she deserves, at very top, #1

 ## Copyright info
   * Project forked from here: